-Solvay partnered with CNRS to accelerate the process that begins with a scientific idea, then sparks innovation, leads to product creation and eventually makes it to market.
+Solvay partnered with the French National Scientific Research Center (CNRS) to accelerate the process that begins with a scientific idea, then sparks innovation, leads to product creation and eventually makes it to the market.
 Based on fragment agreements, the partnership produces 20 to 25 new projects each year with four shared laboratories -- in France (two facilities), China and in the US.

 Eco-Efficient Products and Processes Lab (E2P2L) – Shanghai, China

 E2P2L, was initially established as a partnership between Solvay, CNRS, ENS Lyon, ECNU Shanghai and the Universities of Fudan and Lille.
 Dedicated to renewable and sustainable chemistry, the lab houses academic and industrial research scientists as well as students working on joint projects.

 The Laboratory of the Future (LOF) – Bordeaux-Pessac, France

 LOF research center gathers the brightest minds from Solvay, CNRS and the University of Bordeaux.
 The center has been designed to improve research productivity and shorten innovation time to market.
 The scientists at LOF concentrate on the development of miniaturized research tools and the creation of innovative projects in the field of physical chemistry.

 Complex Assemblies of Soft Matter (COMPASS) Research & Innovation Centre – Bristol, Pennsylvania, USA

 The COMPASS laboratory brings together scientists and researchers from around the world in the spirit of international collaboration.
 The laboratory hosts a multidisciplinary team – focused on rheology, complex fluids, and interfaces management – dedicated to designing innovative materials and formulations.